Curriculum Guide

 (Offered both semesters) (1 SEMESTER/0.5 credit) Grades 9-12

 Imagine, design, build!
 In this course students will learn to artistically manipulate 3D materials to create sculptural and functional forms.
-A variety of media will be explored including clay, plaster, wire, cement, cardboard, paper, fabric and more.
-Construction skills taught include modeling, carving, assemblage as well as ceramic clay handbuilding methods and throwing on the pottery wheel.
+Available materials include clay, plaster, wire, cement, cardboard, paper, fabric and more.
+A variety of construction skills can be explored including modeling, carving, sewing and assemblage as well as ceramic clay handbuilding methods and throwing on the pottery wheel.
 Global sculptors and potters will serve to inspire students’ design and production choices.
 Flex period attendance may be required on a case-by-case basis.

 • Creating Historical Documentaries